Dataherald/dataherald/README.md

   </a>
 </p>

-Dataherald is a text-to-sql engine built for enteprise-level question answering over structured data.
+Dataherald is a natural language-to-SQL engine built for enteprise-level question answering over structured data.
 It allows you to set up an API from your database that can answer questions in plain English.
 You can use Dataherald to:

 - Allow business users to get insights from the data warehouse without going through a data analyst
 - Enable Q+A from your production DBs inside your SaaS application